Kaichai444/Belladonna/README.md

 4 - Run the plugin by going to the "Plugins" menu within Photoshop.

-5 - Encrypt your files, add some distortion, and save to your machine.
+5 - Encrypt your files, add some distortion (if you want), and save to your computer.

 ## Documentation